DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 As a Deck of Adventures Game Master you are controlling the flow of card draws constantly throughout a session.
-Your Players each have a single deck, which gives you the ability to drain their resources steadily during a sesion to have them feel challenged and tested while playing.
+Your Players each have a single deck, which gives you the ability to drain their resources steadily during a session to have them feel challenged and tested while playing.

 You are also the primary resource of information for the world.
-Players will come to you asking quesations about the broader world or about a specific character, and it si up to you to provide details and information.
+Players will come to you asking questions about the broader world or about a specific character, and it is up to you to provide details and information.
 Even if you are working off of previously written material, you must always be prepared to go 'off script' and provide information about the world to a player.
 It is OK to say you don't know something, or that you can give them